 Alcoholic and Toxic Liver Disease

 The liver is the organ responsible for concentrating and metabolizing most drugs and toxins.
 Because of this function, toxic insults to the liver are common.
-In the US, drug-induced liver injury is the most common cause of acute liver failure.
-Alcohol-related liver disease accounts for more than 12,000 deaths yearly in the US, and alcohol abuse is the most common cause of cirrhosis.
+In the U.S., drug-induced liver injury is the most common cause of acute liver failure.
+Alcohol-related liver disease accounts for more than 12,000 deaths yearly in the U.S., and alcohol abuse is the most common cause of cirrhosis.
+Hospital admissions for alcoholic hepatitis are on the rise in the U.S., accounting for 0.83% of all admissions in 2010.

 Alcohol is the most frequently abused drug worldwide.
 Its major metabolite, acetaldehyde, is directly toxic to the liver.
 Abuse results in a broad spectrum of liver disease, including asymptomatic fatty liver, alcoholic hepatitis, cirrhosis, and end-stage liver failure.
-Many alcoholics become symptomatic only when severe, life-threatening liver disease is already present.
+Many people with alcohol use disorder become symptomatic only when severe, life-threatening liver disease is already present.

 The presentation and severity of liver disease varies widely.
 Some patients remain asymptomatic despite significant liver damage, while others present with a severe, acute illness.
 Nausea, vomiting, malaise, and diaphoresis are common symptoms.
 A syndrome similar to viral hepatitis may occur, including fever, headache, jaundice, and right-upper-quadrant pain.
 Pruritus may occur if cholestasis develops.
 Abdominal distension may develop from ascites.
 Jaundice is a common presentation in people with alcoholic hepatitis.
 Hepatic encephalopathy and coagulopathies may develop in severe instances.